 - Deploy the model.

-Data Modeling with Actian Solutions
+Data Modeling With Actian Solutions

 The Actian Data Platform supports SQL database schemas and JSON data.
 Actian Zen can be used to deploy SQL and NoSQL database schemas.
 Visit the Actian website to learn how our solutions help people connect, manage, and analyze data.